marblewraith/smellyWind/README.md

 https://twitter.com/hi__mayank/status/1584261503670448128?s=20&t=-vpELfOHU8Hysu529vaW7g

-It's so bad to the point people have made [editor plugins](https://marketplace.visualstudio.com/items?itemName=moalamri.inline-fold) to hide the "utility classes that often disfigure code visual structure".
+It's so bad to the point people have made [editor plugins](https://marketplace.visualstudio.com/items?itemName=moalamri.inline-fold) to hide the, quote: "utility classes that often disfigure code visual structure".

 **2. Complexity** has been increased.
 Tailwind is effectively a "custom grammar".
 That grammar must be defined so that LSPs and linters understand it.
 Not to mention you also have to make sure it works flawlessly embedded inside other languages / frameworks, and they're all updated in sync with Tailwind itself.
 This is all added complexity, dependencies, and potential for failure in the dev workflow.
 Is this a problem?
 Well...